 In theory, a bond's yield can be expressed as the market's risk-free interest rate plus a risk premium.
-In practice, the general market yields and risk premiums for corporate bonds can be inferred using the U.S. Treasury yields and interest rate benchmarks such as Moody's seasoned bond yields.
-For example, taking the 20-year Treasury yield as the closest thing to a (credit) risk-free yield, along with the Moody's seasoned Baa and Aaa corporate yield benchmarks, the risk premium for long-term corporate bonds typically ranged from approximately one half point (for Aaa bonds) to roughly one-and-one-half points (for Baa bonds) since 1994.
-But there were periods during the past two decades when the premium ran as high as two points or more for the top-grade Aaa bonds, and five-and-one-third points for the lower-grade Baa bonds.1 Current interest rates are available on the Board of Governors of the Federal Reserve website.
+In practice, the general market yields and risk premiums for corporate bonds can be inferred using the US Treasury yields and interest rate benchmarks, such as Moody's seasoned bond yields.
+For example, taking the 20-year Treasury yield as the closest thing to a (credit) risk-free yield, along with the Moody's seasoned Baa and Aaa corporate yield benchmarks, the risk premium for long-term corporate bonds typically ranged from approximately one-half point (for Aaa bonds) to roughly 11/2points (for Baa bonds) since 1994.
+But there were periods during the past two decades when the premium ran as high as 2 points or more for the top-grade Aaa bonds, and 51/3 points for the lower-grade Baa bonds.1 Current interest rates are available on the Board of Governors of the Federal Reserve website.

 But this average would not be generally meaningful for projecting the value of any particular bond.
 For example, call features and positions in the company's capital hierarchy can influence a bond's current market yield, as can market evaluations of risk.
 As a result, there can be wide variation among bonds with similar maturities and credit ratings.
 For example, on a randomly chosen day in early 2014 (March 26), Fidelity's retail bond dealing system showed nine Baa-rated bonds maturing in 20 to 25 years listed for sale.
 Current market yields for those bonds ranged from 4.66% to 6.58% based on their posted ask prices.2